royGarima1518/File-Viewer/README.md

-# Smart File Reader & Editor Tool
+# Smart File Reader & Editor Tool🔎

 This is a Python-based GUI application built with Tkinter that allows users to open, edit, search, and replace content in a variety of file formats, including: